pgomez-r/inception/guide/08_DOCKER_MARIADB.md

 Command ["/usr/bin/mysqld", "--skip log error"]
 ``

-Here I am launching a STARTUP toolkit that installs a software called mariadb and a mariadb client.
+What we are doing is installing mariadb and a mariadb client.
 If we want you to run, we'll get him back to normal.
 We bring to your attention one of the LAUNCH options, which, as a rule, launches a new service in the dockerhouse, and which does not facilitate a quick LAUNCH unnecessarily.
 Someone, someone, someone, someone, someone, someone, someone, someone, someone, someone, someone, someone, someone someone, someone, someone, someone, someone, someone, someone, someone, someone, someone, someone, someone, someone someone, someone, someone, someone, someone, someone, someone, someone, someone, someone.
 This way we set the minimum required set of settings without creating unnecessary configs inside a single docker file.

 With the second layer, we create a database from what we installed and configured on the previous layer.
 Specify the path where the default database will be stored.
 Then we open the mariadb working port and switch to using mysql, which was created during the installation of BD.